 Click on graph for larger image.

 On a rolling 12 month basis, inbound traffic was up 2.2% compared to the rolling 12 months ending in December.
 Outbound traffic was up 0.3% compared to 12 months ending in December.

 The recent downturn in exports is probably due to the strong dollar and weakness in China.

 The 2nd graph is the monthly data (with a strong seasonal pattern for imports).

 Usually imports peak in the July to October period as retailers import goods for the Christmas holiday, and then decline sharply and bottom in February or March (depending on the timing of the Chinese New Year).

-Imports were up 6% year-over-year in November; exports were down 5% year-over-year.
+Imports were up sharply year-over-year in January; exports were up 5% year-over-year.
 This suggests a larger trade deficit with the Far East in January.